 We aim to give parents and carers at least two weeks' notice for school trips and events.
-Letters are sent home with permission slips and the information is always available to view on our school website calendar.
+Letters are emailed out to parents to inform them of the trip / event.
+Parents will then need to login to their Scopay.com account and give permission and make payment.
+The information is always available to view on our school website calendar.
+Currently we are not taking the children on any trips and events.